netscaler/netscaler-adc-metrics-exporter/README.md

 --target-nsip    | Provide the &lt;IP:port&gt; of the Citrix ADC to be monitored --port	         | Specify on which port metrics collected by the exporter should be exposed.
 Agents like Prometheus will need to scrape this port of the container to collected metrics
 --metric         | Provide a specific metric to load from metrics.json file (eg: 'lbvserver', 'protocolhttp', etc).
 If not provided, all metric entities from metrics.json will be loaded
---secure         | Option 'yes' can be provided to collect metrics from Citrix ADC over TLS.
-Default: 'no'.
+--secure         | Option 'no' can be provided to collect metrics from Citrix ADC.
+Default: 'yes'.
---username       | Provide the username of the Citrix ADC to be monitored.
-Default: 'nsroot' --password       | Provide the password of the Citrix ADC to be monitored.
-Default: 'nsroot' --start-delay    | Specify time for which exporter should sleep before starting metric collection.
+--start-delay    | Specify time for which exporter should sleep before starting metric collection.
 Default: 10s --timeout        | Specify timeout period for exporter to obtain response from target Citrix ADC.
 Default: 15s --metrics-file   | The location of metrics.json file.
 Default: /exporter/metrics.json --log-file       | The location of exporter.log file.
 Default: /exporter/exporter.log --log-level      | The level of logging.
-DEBUG, INFO, WARNING, ERROR or CRITICAL Default: ERROR --config-file    | File with non-required configs such as ```--username```, ```--password```, ```--start-delay```, etc. Helps supply username and password through file rather than CLI.
+DEBUG, INFO, WARNING, ERROR or CRITICAL Default: ERROR --config-file    | File with configs such as ```--username```, ```--password```, ```--start-delay```, etc. Helps supply username and password through file rather than CLI for secure deployment.
 --k8sCICprefix   | Provide the prefix if exporter is used in kubernetes enviroment with Citrix ingress controller, "k8s_ingress_service_stats" dashboard can be used only if correct CICprefix is provided and CIC version is 1.2.0 and above.
 Default prefix is "K8s"

 To setup the exporter as given in the diagram, the following command can be used:
 ```
-docker run -dt -p 8888:8888 --name citrix-adc-exporter quay.io/citrix/citrix-adc-metrics-exporter:1.4.0 --target-nsip=10.0.0.1:80 --port 8888
+docker run -dt -p 8888:8888 --mount type=bind,source=/path/to/config.yaml,target=/exporter/config.yaml --name citrix-adc-exporter quay.io/citrix/citrix-adc-metrics-exporter:1.3 --target-nsip=10.0.0.1 --port=8888 --config-file=/exporter/config.yaml
 ```
-This directs the exporter container to scrape the 10.0.0.1 IP on port 80, and the expose the stats it collects on port 8888.
-The user can then access the exported metrics directly thorugh port 8888 on the machine where the exporter is running, or Prometheus and Grafana can be setup to view the exported metrics though their GUI.
+This directs the exporter container to scrape the 10.0.0.1 IP, and the expose the stats it collects on port 8888.
+File config.yaml should contain username and password of the ADC to which exporter connects to.
+For reference, refer config.yaml.example which specifies the format for providing the login credentials.
+Config.yaml file then needs to be mounted to the container at target specified.
+Login credentials can also be provided using environment variables using NS_USER, NS_PASSWORD.Though config file input is the preferred method for security concerns.The user can then access the exported metrics directly thorugh port 8888 on the machine where the exporter is running, or Prometheus and Grafana can be setup to view the exported metrics though their GUI.

 **NOTE:** In the command above, the value of the ```--port``` flag should be the same as the ```container_port```.